 The next major stage in my primary stream of research is to consider how the brand of natural rights theory I defend stacks up against its competitors.
 I intend, for instance, to grapple with Kant’s view that only laws backed by state coercion can generate non-provisional rights over external objects.
 There are, I believe, resources within the framework of Kant’s theory of the right to argue that certain kinds of informal conventions and social norms can also help settle what rights people have (which would amount to a serious revision of a central aspect of Kant’s political philosophy).

 Applied Questions About New Technologies

 While much of my work deals with more abstract questions about rights, I’ve also recently begun to consider a number of applied questions about new technologies and the rules that govern their use.
-I’m currently working on a paper about evaluating the programming of self-driving cars.
+I have a paper under review that considers how self-driving cars should be programmed for situations where collisions are inevitable.
 I’m also interested in a variety of other questions about emerging technologies: are there conditions under which manual driving should be banned because of the risks it imposes compared to self-driving cars?
 What kinds of rules should we create to govern the use of aerial drones?
 Who should be entitled to use what airspace?
 What is the best way to assign liability for harms done by and to drones?
 Over the next few years, I hope to take up some of these particular questions, as well as to begin thinking about whether there is anything general to be said about the ways that we should revise our social and legal arrangements about rights in light of new technologies that upset them.